bujiio/buji-pac4j/README.md

 ### Define the callback endpoint

-Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
+Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint in the application where the user will be redirected after login at the identity provider.
 Thus, you need to define the appropriate `ClientFilter` in your *shiro.ini* file:

     [main]